-$1M in state funding will go to Harborview research to prevent injuries and deaths from guns
+$1M in state money to fund Harborview gun-violence research

 The National Rifle Association (NRA), the main lobbyist for gun rights, has taken credit for the research halt, Reuters reported.
 In a 2013 article, the news agency attributed a quote to the NRA, made two years earlier: “These junk science studies and others like them are designed to provide ammunition for the gun control lobby by advancing the false notion that legal gun ownership is a danger to the public health instead of an inalienable right.”

-But Dr. Fred Rivara, a pediatrician and researcher at HIPRC, said the Second Amendment isn’t going away.
+Dr. Fred Rivara, a pediatrician and researcher at HIPRC, said the Second Amendment isn’t going away.
 But that doesn’t mean researchers shouldn’t question whether safely storing guns and restricting who can access them impacts the number of people injured or killed.

 Harborview is a regional Trauma 1 center, which means critically injured patients from Washington, Montana, Idaho and Alaska are treated there.
-Last year, 308 people across the region were treated at Harborview for gunshot wounds, and of that number, 216 of them were residents of King County, said Dr. Fred Rivara, a pediatrician and researcher at HIPRC.
+Last year, 308 people across the region were treated at Harborview for gunshot wounds, and of that number, 216 of them were residents of King County, Rivara said.
 This year, he projects Harborview will see 352 gunshot victims, with 256 coming from inside the county.

 “Unfortunately, the problem seems to be getting worse,” said Rivara, who has studied firearm injury prevention for 30 years and will work alongside Dr. Ali Rowhani-Rahbar in creating and directing the HIPRC’s firearm research project.